2020/21 Winner Announced!

 Nominations may be submitted by the candidate, or by their supervisor.
-All doctorates must have been awarded by a UK university during the academic year preceding the prize (for example, to be eligible for the 2015 prize, the PhD must have been awarded in the academic year 2014-15).
+All doctorates must have been awarded by a UK university during the academic year preceding the prize (for example, to be eligible for submission in 2021, the PhD must have been awarded in the academic year 2019-20).

 Judging is by a Prize Committee, whose decision is final.
 The prize winner receives a cheque for £200, which is normally presented by the representative of Boydell & Brewer at the annual ‘New Researchers in Maritime History’ conference.
-The prize winner’s thesis will also be considered for publication in a revised form by Boydell & Brewer, who are allowed first right of refusal to publish.
+The prize winner also has the option of having their thesis considered for publication in a revised form by Boydell & Brewer.

 Nominations should include in the first instance the following:

 - The name of the prize candidate, the title of the thesis, the awarding university, and the date of the award;

 - The Abstract of the thesis;

 - A covering letter from the supervisor of no more than 500 words, stating why the thesis is so outstanding that it should be considered for a prize;

 - Contact details for the prize candidate and their supervisor.